8 Simple Swaps for a Healthier FallArticle posted in: Diet & Nutrition

 3. Pumpkin Pie

 If you’re a lover of all things pumpkin, than pumpkin pie is likely your ideal dessert.
-But at 323 calories and 13 grams of fat for the average slice (made with full-fat ingredients), it’s not doing your waistline any good.
+But with over 300 calories for the average slice (made with full-fat ingredients), it’s not doing your waistline any good.
 Fortunately, there are many easy and healthy fall recipes out there for healthier versions.
 You can also get your pumpkin fix with something different altogether like a pumpkin muffin or slice of bread—so long as they’re made with healthy ingredients like whole wheat flour and skim milk.
 Better yet, get your pumpkin pie fix with our guilt-free Crustless Pumpkin Pie recipe or this delicious Pumpkin Spice Mug Cake.
 Both are simple to make and even easier to eat!

 4. Apple Fritters